t00n/css2dmx/README.md

 ## How ?

-Describe your hardware, your DOM (DMX Object Model) and your style in three separate files (.hw, .tree and .css).
+Describe your devices using JSON (in the `devices` directory) and, for each project, your DOM (DMX Object Model) using XML and your stylesheets using CSS.

 Run css2dmx and watch the magic happen !